 Member of HECA Higher Education Consultants Association

-Vertical Player Repertory Opera General manager, chorus member
+Vertical Player Repertory Opera Former general manager, current chorus member

-Parents in Action Facilitator, parent discussions on teen issues
+Parents in Action Former facilitator, parent discussions on teen issues